The Ultimate California Coast Road Trip from San Francisco to Santa Barbara

 From San Francisco take the 101 south to the 1 until you get to Monterey.
 Expect the drive to take about two hours until you’re on the coast.
 When you get to Monterey make sure to head to Lovers Point Park for views of the rugged coastline.
 If you have time, don’t miss visiting the impressive Monterey Bay Aquarium and walk along the Old Fisherman’s Wharf.

 Once you reach Carmel, get out and stretch your legs by walking down Ocean Avenue.
 Here you’ll find many high-end retail shops, boutiques, restaurants, and wine bars.
-For food, make your way to the cozy restaurant of La Bicyclette for French-Italian fusion food and wood-fired pizzas.
+For food, make your way to the cozy restaurant of La Bicyclette Restaurant for French-Italian fusion food and wood-fired pizzas.

 Day 2: Carmel + Big Sur + San Luis Obispo; Overnight in San Luis Obispo